 Here is option 2 for the paid system.
 Individual Lightning Lane Selections are priced per person per attraction.
 You can select up to two headliners per day to ride using this option.

 Pricing varies based on date, park, and attraction.
 It does include attractions like Rise of the Resistance and Remy’s Ratatouille Adventure.
-Seven Dwarfs Mine Train and Radiator Springs are other attractions that are included.
+Seven Dwarfs Mine Train and Flight of Passage are other attractions that are included.
 Here is the official list of attractions and some sample pricing.

-Pricing is placed anywhere from $7 to $15 per person per ride in that link above, and this is not the $20-$25 we were hearing previously.
+Pricing is placed anywhere from $7 to $15 per person per ride.
 I can almost guarantee price increases will be gradual and consistent, just like everything else at Disney.
+Crowd levels and time of year also dictate pricing, so it is impossible to accurately predict what each attraction will cost on any given day.

 Additionally, if you want to try to take advantage of the early or evening extended hours instead of paying, you can see which attractions are confirmed to be part of early hours for all onsite guests and evening hours for all deluxe guests.
+In addition, Remy’s Ratatouille Adventure is added to both of these. benefits.
 Read about my Early Theme Park Entry experience at Hollywood Studios HERE.

-It’s also important to note that the attractions included in this option will NOT be available on Genie+.
-You will not be able to pay $15 for the day and ride Rise of the Resistance, Seven Dwarfs Mine Train, and Remy’s Ratatouille Adventure.
-These attractions (max two per day) will only be available a la carte.
+It’s also important to note that the attractions included in this option are NOT available on Genie+.
+You will not be able to pay $15 Genie+ fee and ride Rise of the Resistance, Seven Dwarfs Mine Train, and Remy’s Ratatouille Adventure.
+These attractions (max two per day) are only available a la carte.

-This option will utilize Lightning Lane lines in the theme parks like Genie+ does.
+This option also utilizes Lightning Lane lines in the theme parks like Genie+ does.
 It’s also important to note that you do not have to buy Genie+ in order to buy your Individual Lightning Lane Selections.
 You can purchase one and not the other.
 This will be beneficial if you just want to ride the headliners and use the regular standby lines for the rest.

 Other restrictions include the inability to modify or cancel your selections and only being able to purchase one ILLS per attraction per day.
 For example, you cannot ride Seven Dwarfs more than once using the paid feature, BUT you can pay once and ride using standby line as many times as you would like.